Pinder's HR helps rally A's past Astros 9-7, trail ALDS 2-1 - WHIZ News

 Yuli Gurriel popped out, Aedmys Díaz advanced the runners with a groundout, and pinch-hitter Josh Reddick struck out, smashing his bat on the ground and breaking it over a knee.

-Both starters allowed up four runs and five hits in 4 1/3 innings Luzardo and Houston’s José Urquidy.
+Starters Luzardo and Houston’s José Urquidy both allowed four runs and five hits in 4 1/3 innings.

+Hendriks threw 37 pitches.
+He vowed to be ready to pitch again Thursday.

+“I wasn’t coming out of the game,” he said.
+“They were going to have to wrench the ball out of my hand.”

 GREINKE’S ARM